elastos/Elastos/Carrier.Swift.SDK/README.md

 ## License

-Elastos Carrier iOS Project source code files are made available under the MIT License, located in the LICENSE file.
+Elastos Carrier iOS Project source code files are made available under the GPLv3 License, located in the LICENSE file.